Lesson 11: Prototype Testing

 - Either have other people lined up to test each team’s paper prototypes, or schedule enough time for teams to test each other's prototypes

-- Print a copy of Paper Prototype User Testing - Activity Guide for each team
+- Print a copy of the activity guide for each team

 For the Students